Logo-stateuniv

 Athletics

-Clark offers 11 varsity sports programs and has a long history of winning regional and state championships.
-Clark College athletics is part of the Northwest Athletic Association of Community Colleges (NWAACC), which governs 34 community colleges in Washington and Oregon, and is the largest single community college conference in the United States.
-It is divided into four regions: Northern, Southern, Eastern and Western.
-The Clark College Penguins compete in the Western Region (except for the soccer & softball teams, which compete in the Southern Region).
+The Penguins offers 11 varsity sports programs and has a long history of winning regional and state championships.
+The athletic program is part of the Northwest Athletic Association of Community Colleges (NWAACC), which governs 34 community colleges in Washington and Oregon, and is the largest single community college conference in the United States.
+The Penguins compete in the Western Region (except for the soccer & softball teams, which compete in the Southern Region).
 Sports played include men’s and women’s basketball; men’s and women’s cross country; men’s and women’s soccer; men’s and women’s track & field; men’s and women’s softball; and women’s volleyball.
-Clark College’s mascot is a Galapagon penguin named Oswald.
-Clark College also offers a number of intramural sports, which are open to Clark College students, faculty, staff and their guests.
-Intramural sports include basketball, fencing, and tennis.
+The Galapagon penguin named Oswald represents the school as the mascot.

 Local Community

-There are plenty of fun and interesting activities for students in the local community of Vancouver, WA.
+There are plenty of fun and interesting activities for students in the local community of Vancouver.
 Students can catch a show at the Old Liberty Theater, go to a party or hang out with friends at Quay Bar, eat at Thai Little Home, satisfy cravings at the Village Pearl Bakeshop or Julia Bakery, play a round at Extremez Paintball, or go see Newberry Volcano.
 Students who are over 21 years of age can visit By the Bottle and The Tap Room.

 Alumni